Text and images by Craig Smith

 The rod seems to have a bit more swing weight (feeling a bit tip heavy) compared to rods that cost 2X or more, but this is inline with similar priced sticks and I have cast more expensive rods that seemed to have a greater swing weight.
 It's not a deal breaker and I didn't notice it much when casting heavy sinking lines or floating lines.

 For most floating line work the rod performs well with a WF-6-F line.
-I tried the Cortland 444 Peach, Rio Mainstream, Rio Gold, and Rio Grand.
+I tried the Cortland 444 Peach, Rio Mainstream, Rio Gold, and Rio Grand floating lines.
 The rod has enough reserve power that you could go up to an 8wt line and cast bass bugs short to medium distances out to about 50 feet with no problems.

 We don’t have any streams locally to test on, but working on grass and a local lake I was able to perform both positive and negative curve casts, reach casts, and aerial mends to my satisfaction.